Mongetro/scholachain/README.md

 cp ./backend/.env.example ./backend/.env
 ```

-Once you have copied the .env file, configure all environment variables according to the instructions included in the file.
+Once you have created the .env file, configure all environment variables according to the instructions included in the file.

 PS : ⚠️ NEVER commit real private keys in your .env to version control